Easy Clam Chowder

 No, there are several types of clam chowder.
 This recipe is for the New England version of the chowder, one of the most popular.
 It is a cream-based chowder, but not all clam chowders use cream or even any dairy at all.

-Manhattan Clam Chowder is tomato and clam juice-based and contains chopped tomatoes, carrots, green peppers, potatoes, and bacon.
+Manhattan Clam Chowder is a tomato and clam juice-based soup that contains chopped tomatoes, carrots, green peppers, potatoes, and bacon.

 Hatteras Island Clam Chowder is a famous chowder from the Outer Banks of North Carolina and Virginia.
-The Hatteras Island Clam Chowder has little more than clams, clam juice, potatoes, onions, and bacon in it.
+The Hatteras Island Clam Chowder consists of little more than clams, clam juice, potatoes, onions, and bacon.

 Ingredients For Clam Chowder WIth Bacon